The prebunking playbook for communicators

 People don’t just evaluate the message – they judge the messenger.
 If they don’t trust you, your facts won’t land.

 Deepfakes, fake screenshots, and AI-generated false narratives are here now.
-You need a plan for how to spot, respond to, and verify suspicious content.
+You need a plan for how to spot and verify suspicious content.
 At minimum:

 The goal isn’t to make people suspicious of everything they read, but to help them develop better instincts for evaluating information quality.
 This requires a shift in thinking.
 Instead of seeing ourselves as information providers, we need to see ourselves as building public resilience against manipulation.